 1) Provide the legal definition of the occupation, including the existing legal scope of practice, where appropriate.

 2) How many people are licensed in this occupation in Michigan and how has this changed over the years?
-Does the licensing law appear to be enforced?
+Does the law appear to be enforced?

 3) How many other states license this occupation?
 If possible, find data for state licensure of the occupation nationwide for the previous 10 years.